Universality for bond percolation in two dimensions

-The percolation singularity is of power-law type, and is described by a number of so-called `critical exponents'.
-These may be divided into two groups of exponents: \emph{at criticality}, and \emph{near criticality}.
+The percolation singularity is believed to be of power-law type, and to be described by a number of so-called ``critical exponents.''
+These may be divided into two groups of exponents: \textit{at criticality} and \textit{near criticality}.

-First, some notation: we write $f(t) \eqv g(t)$ as $t\to t_0 \in [0,\oo]$ if there exist strictly positive constants $A$, $B$ such that
+First, some notation: we write $f(t) \eqv g(t)$ as $t\to t_0 \in[0,\oo]$ if there exist strictly positive constants $A$, $B$ such that

 in some neighbourhood of $t_0$ (or for all large $t$ in the case $t_0=\oo$).
-We write $f(t) \logeqv g(t)$ if $\log f(t) / \log g(t) \to 1$.
-Two vectors $\bp_1=(p_1(e))$, $\bp_2=(p_2(e))$ satisfy $\bp_1<\bp_2$ if $p_1(e) \le p_2(e)$ for all $e$, and $\bp_1 \ne \bp_2$.
+We write $f(t) \logeqv g(t)$ if $\log f(t) / \log g(t) \to1$.
+Two vectors $\bp_1=(p_1(e))$, $\bp _2=(p_2(e))$ satisfy $\bp_1<\bp_2$ if $p_1(e) \le p_2(e)$ for all $e$, and $\bp_1 \ne\bp_2$.

-For simplicity we restrict ourselves to the percolation models of the last section.
-Let $\LL=(V,E)$ be one of the square, triangular, and hexagonal lattices.
-Let $\bp = (p(e):e\in E) \in [0,1)^E$ be invariant under translations of $\LL$ as above, and let $\om\in\Om$.
-The lattice $\LL$ has a dual lattice $\LL^*=(V^*,E^*)$, each edge of which is called \emph{open$^*$} if it crosses a closed edge of $\LL$.
-Open paths of $\LL$ are said to have colour $1$, and open$^*$ paths of $\LL^*$ colour $0$.
-We shall make use of duality as described in \cite[Sect.\ 11.2]{Grimmett_Percolation}.
+For simplicity, we restrict ourselves to the percolation models of the last section.
+Let $\LL=(V,E)$ be one of the square, triangular, and hexagonal lattices, with origin denoted $0$.
+Let $\bp= (p(e)\dvtx e\in E) \in[0,1)^E$ be invariant under translations of $\LL$ as above, and let $\omega\in\Om$.
+The lattice $\LL$ has a dual lattice $\LL^*=(V^*,E^*)$, each edge of which is called \textit{open$^*$} if it crosses a closed edge of~$\LL$.
+Open paths of $\LL$ are said to have colour $1$, and open$^*$ paths of $\LL^*$ colour~$0$.
+We shall make use of duality as described in \cite{GrimmettPercolation}, Section 11.2.

-Let $\La_n$ be the set of all vertices within graph-theoretic distance $n$ of the origin $0$, with boundary $\pd\La_n = \La_n \sm \La_{n-1}$.
-Let $\Ann(N,n) = \La_n \setminus \La_{N-1}$ be the \emph{annulus} centred at $0$, with \emph{interior radius} $N$ and \emph{exterior radius} $n$.
-We call $\pd \La_n$ (\resp, $\pd \La_N$) its \emph{exterior} (\resp, \emph{interior}) \emph{boundary}.
+Let $\La_n$ be the set of all vertices within graph-theoretic distance $n$ of the origin~$0$, with boundary $\pd\La_n = \La_n \setminus\La_{n-1}$.
+Let $\Ann(N,n) = \La_n \setminus\La_{N-1}$ be the \textit{annulus} centred at $0$, with \textit{interior radius} $N$ and \textit{exterior radius} $n$.
+We call $\pd\La_n$ (resp., $\pd\La_N$) its \textit{exterior} (resp., \textit{interior}) \textit{boundary}.
 We shall soon consider embeddings of planar lattices in $\RR^2$, and it will then be natural to use the $L^\oo$ metric rather than graph-distance.
 The choice of metric is in fact of no fundamental important for what follows.
 For $v \in V$, we write